featurist/coypu-pogo/README.md

 Intuitive, [robust](http://github.com/featurist/coypu) browser automation for [PogoScript](http://github.com/featurist/pogoscript)

-### Work in progress!
+### Work in progress

 Coypu-pogo is just getting started.
-There are a few [tests](./test) but that's about it.
-Get involved!
+Don't expect too much from it yet, but please feel free to join in!

 ### Example